-The current output can be converted into a voltage output when a shunt resistor is used in parallel.
+The current output can be converted into a voltage output when a shunt resistor is used in series.
 The default output is 4-20mA.
-The settings can be changed when the MS-60S is connected to a PC through the Hibi software, see appendix 3 for instruction.
+The 0-10mA (0-1V) output is disabled.
+The settings can be changed when the MS-80S is connected to a PC through the Hibi software, see appendix 3 for instruction.

-Connect the 3 wires with corresponding color to the input terminals of the Voltmeter or data logger (figure 5-5).
+Connect the 3 wires with corresponding color to the input terminals of the Voltmeter or data logger (figure 5-9).
 Connect the power terminals to a DC power supply [8 to 30 V].
 We recommend to use a fuse [0.5A] to the DC power supply line [+] for over current protection.
-A precision shunt resistor (0.1%, 15 ppm) need to be placed across the voltage input terminals of the measurement device.
+The precision shunt resistor (0.1%, 15 ppm) need to be placed across the voltage input terminals of the measurement device.

-Interconnect the power supply (-) and 0-1V (-) line.
-The MS-60S voltage output requires a 3 wire connection.
+Interconnect the power supply (-) and 4-20mA / 0-10mA (-) line.
+The MS-80S voltage output requires a 3 wire connection.

 - > To protect your equipment from noise and surges, the shield wire of the cable must be connected to ground at a single point.
-If it is not connected, the electronic equipment may be damaged. - > The shield wire of the cable is connected to the surge protection circuit inside the pyranometer itself and to the enclosure. - > Be sure to connect a fuse, as this may lead to a fire.
+If it is not connected, the electronic equipment may be damaged. - > The shield wire of the cable is connected to the surge protection circuit inside the pyranometer itself and to the enclosure. - Be sure to connect a fuse, as this may lead to a fire.

-Figure 5-5.
-How to connect MS-60S (0-1V output)
+Figure 5-9.
+How to connect MS-80S (0-1V output)

-When a precision shunt resistor (0.1%, 15ppm) is used in combination with the 4-20mA output it is required to match the precision shunt resistor value with supply Voltage to compensate for the voltage drop across the shunt resistor.(See the Table 5-5.)
+When a precision shunt resistor (0.1%, 15ppm) is used in combination with the 4-20mA output it is required to match the precision shunt resistor value with supply Voltage to compensate for the voltage drop across the shunt resistor.
+(See the Table 5-6.)

-Table 5-5.
+Table 5-6.
 Shunt resistor value at supply voltage